Home » Sports » Throwball: Rules, Skills, Court Measurement, How to play (2025)

 History of Throw Ball

-Interestingly, while played globally, Throwball found its greatest popularity in India.
+Also, while played globally, Throwball found its greatest popularity in India.
 A key figure in this story is Harry Crowe Buck.
 He founded the YMCA College of Physical Education in Chennai.
-This institution played a crucial role in the sport’s spread.
+This institution played a pivotal role in the sport’s spread.

 Furthermore, in the 1950s, Throwball reached Bangalore.
 A local sports enthusiast, Ramana, became a driving force.
 Notably, in 1980, Ramana organized a national Throwball competition.
 This event significantly boosted the sport’s profile.

-Consequently, in 1985, the Throwball Federation of India (TFI) was officially established.
+The Throwball Federation of India (TFI) officially started in 1985.
 In 1990, the federation reached a significant milestone.
 Throwball became a sport for both men and women in India.
 This broadened its appeal and solidified its place in Indian sports culture.

 Purpose of Throwball